 During its campaign to have the windows repaired, EE engaged a number of Department of Education officials.
 We began by meeting the relevant Circuit Manager at the Metropole East District Office, who is responsible for Luhlaza High School.
 We explained the situation of windows at Luhlaza, and pledged to work with the department to get them fixed.
 The Circuit Manager claimed that the issue of broken windows had never been brought to his attention by the school, and referred us to an official at the WCED head office.

 EE then met with the head-office official responsible for scheduled maintenance at Western Cape schools to try and find out when the windows would be repaired.
-He too assured EE that the issue had never been brought to his attention, and said that there were many schools with much more serious problems than broken windows.
+He too assured EE the issue had never been brought to his attention, and said there were many schools with much more serious problems than broken windows.
 He then explained to us that scheduled maintenance was planned for the school; that this maintenance did not include the repair of broken windows; and that this maintenance would take place in September 2010 – meaning a wait of two years.

 EE had received quotations to fix the windows and the best price was R17,000.
 The school could contribute R5,000 and EE could contribute R5,000 so we asked the Department for R7,000.